Skip to main content

 Homeowners who want a broader overview of available services can also explore our Hillsborough County plumbing and HVAC service area page and learn more about our plumbing maintenance plan options.

-What Was Done During the Visit
+What Was Completed During This Premium Plan Plumbing Visit

 This appointment was part of a Premium Home Therapy Plan plumbing visit, so the purpose was inspection and evaluation.
 We completed the plumbing inspection and identified the toilet refill issue that the homeowner had already noticed.
 Once that finding was discussed, the homeowner chose to take care of that repair himself.